 Before the wedding, David showed great sensitivity by bringing Hjördis to meet Primmie’s parents, William and Lady Kathleen Rollo.

 “David was first married to an English woman, Primula Rollo, who had a tragic accident in Hollywood when their two boys were very small,” Hjördis wrote in 1960.
-“David was very fond to Mr. Rollo, an adorable man.”
+“David was very fond of Mr. Rollo, an adorable man.”

 Cholly Knickerbocker gets it wrong